Flooding possible in Madison again; keep sandbags in place, officials say

 Madison residents are being told to get ready for another round of street flooding if the current weather forecast holds true.

-City officials are monitoring lake levels after water rose on both Lakes Mendota and Monona by about five inches, from rain that fell Sunday and Monday, and more rain will just elevate the flooding possibility.
+City officials are monitoring lake levels after water rose on lakes Mendota and Monona by about 5 inches, from rain that fell Sunday and Monday, and more rain will just elevate the flooding possibility.

 The National Weather Service issued a flash flood watch Thursday, in effect from 7 p.m.
 Friday to 1 p.m.
 Saturday, for counties in south-central and southwest Wisconsin, including Dane County, because of the potential for heavy rain of 1 to 2 inches Friday night into Saturday morning.

-Rain chances continue the rest of the weekend into next week, adding to the flooding worries.
+The chance for rain continues the rest of the weekend and into next week, adding to the flooding worries.

 “Water is appearing on Mifflin Street west of Livingston Street, and is just starting to appear on Johnson Street at the Yahara River,” Crawley said in a flooding update, the first issued in several weeks.